Near-Optimality of Linear Strategies for Static Teams with `Big' Non-Gaussian Noise: Introduction

 In stochastic control the assumption of Gaussian noise together with further assumptions of quadratic cost and linear dynamics (the so-called classical `LQG' setting) is the source of a number of clean and elegant results.
 If the problem at hand is filtering, then the optimal estimator admits a beautiful recursive form given by the Kalman filter.
 Moreover, for a control problem the optimal controller is linear in the information and a separation principle holds whereby the optimal controller can obtained as the superposition of the optimal controller of the linear quadratic regulator, and the Kalman filter, both of which can be designed independently.

 A landmark observation in this field, due to Witsenhausen~\cite{witsenhausen_counterexample_1968}, was that these conclusions, in particular, the linearity of the optimal controller, cease to be automatic for problems with \textit{non-classical} information structures.
-Ever since, the quest for linearity has acquired a life of its own~\cite{ho_teams_1978,bansal87stochastic}, and questions such tractability of these problems, their convexity and the linearity of the optimal controllers have been probed from various vantage points; see, \eg,~\cite{papadimitriou85intractable,mitter1999information,rotkowitz2006characterization,mahajan2012information, kulkarni2014optimizer}.
+Ever since, the quest for linearity has acquired a life of its own~\cite{ho_teams_1978,bansal87stochastic}, and questions such as tractability of these problems, their convexity and the linearity of the optimal controllers have been probed from various vantage points; see, \eg,~\cite{papadimitriou85intractable,mitter1999information,rotkowitz2006characterization,mahajan2012information, kulkarni2014optimizer}.

 This paper is motivated by the draw of two recent developments.
 First, an ongoing technological revolution has enabled the collection and storage of vast amounts of data~\cite{bigdataharvard}.
 A conceivable consequence of this is a situation where partial information of this high-dimensional data is available to a small number of controllers that have to achieve a common objective.
-Secondly, fascinating new mathematics~\cite{klartag2010high} has been discovered revealing far-reaching connections between convexity and probability, and leading to general and powerful versions of the central limit theorem.
+Second, fascinating new mathematics~\cite{klartag2010high} has been discovered revealing far-reaching connections between convexity and probability, and leading to general and powerful versions of the central limit theorem.

 Motivated by this, the present paper studies stochastic control problems \textit{without} the assumption of Gaussian noise but in the regime that the noise vector is high dimensional.
 Our focus is on team problems with \textit{static} information structure, a problem which has been extensively studied in the LQG setup~\cite{radner1962team,ho1980team} wherein it is known to admit linear optimal controllers.
 We retain the other assumptions from the LQG realm -- we assume that the cost is quadratic and that observations are linear in the environmental randomness -- but allow this randomness to be from a non-Gaussian class.
+We find that the quest for linearity has a fruitful end even in this problem class.
 Our main results show that for `most' problems such as these, linear controllers are near-optimal.
-The nearness improves as length of the vector of environmental randomness (the volume of the collected data) grows.
+The nearness improves as the length of the vector of environmental randomness grows.